banner

 Discussion

-What should we do when the LORD does not answer our prayers right away?
+What should we do when the LORD doesn't answer our prayers right away?

-God may be quiet because we have not turned to God from our sins, but what is another reason he may be silent?
+God may be quiet because we've not turned to God from our sins, but what is another reason he may be silent?

 Even spiritual leaders can fall into depression and despair.
 How did David get out of his depression?
 What can we learn from him?